 24/7 Help is Available.
 Call 1-800-GAMBLE-5.

 The Department of Health Services has partnered with the Wisconsin Council on Problem Gambling to raise awareness about problem gambling and the support available to individuals and their families.

-The Wisconsin Council on Problem Gambling defines problem gambling as a progressive disorder characterized by a continuous or periodic loss of control over gambling.
+The Wisconsin Council on Problem Gambling defines problem gambling as a disorder characterized by loss of control over gambling.
 Individuals with this disorder have a preoccupation with gambling and continue with it despite adverse consequences.